mecid/mecid.github.io/_posts/2025-10-08-building-ai-features-using-foundation-models-streaming.md

 }
 ```

-As demonstrated in the example above, we define the Article type, which is annotated with the Generable macro.
-This macro enables us to receive the response from the Foundation model in a specific format defined by the type.
-So, the Foundation Model generates an instance of the Article type and populates its properties with the guided content.
+As demonstrated in the example above, we define the *Article* type, which is annotated with the *Generable* macro.
+This macro enables us to receive the response from the Foundation Model in a specific format defined by the type.
+So, the Foundation Model generates an instance of the *Article* type and populates its properties with the guided content.

-Here, we utilize the await keyword to wait for the final output.
-However, what if we desire to display the partial results and append additional content as soon as the Foundation model generates it?
+Here, we utilize the **await** keyword to wait for the final output.
+However, what if we desire to display the partial results and append additional content as soon as the Foundation Model generates it?
 For this specific scenario, Apple introduced the Streaming API for Foundation Models.

 ```swift
 import Playgrounds